dsgelab/finregistry-matrices/README.md

 See an example file from `example/ses_config` to see which registry files are used as input.
 All other parameters work exactly as described above for generation of the drug and endpoint matrices except for `FeatureFile`.
 Here, `FeatureFile` is a file with one column listing all variables to use in the output (see example from `example/ses_features`).
 All implemented features are listed in `xxx`.

+### Output

+Output matrices are formatted similarly as to what is described above for the drug and endpoint matrices.
+Output is written into the path defined in the config file.
+Also a log file is written including the config used to evoke the script and possible warnings.
+It is recommended to check the log file after each run.
+Checks performed are listed below.

+### Checks

+- Checks that all input files can be read before starting preprocessing.
+- Reports a warning in the log file if requested age ranges are outside the coverage of any of the registries.

 [Go to top of page](#top)

 <a id='todo'></a>